Christmas gifts wrapped under tree.

 • Relevant to your mission and upcoming initiatives.

-Keeping these parameters in mind, an example of a SMART year-end giving goal might be “to raise $50,000 ($3,000 more than we did last December as we’re in a better financial position now) to support next year’s community programming needs between GivingTuesday and the end of the day on December 31.”
+Keeping these parameters in mind, an example of a SMART year-end giving goal might be “to raise $50,000 ($3,000 more than we did during our last year-end campaign as we’re in a better financial position now) to sustain our ongoing community programs between GivingTuesday and the end of the day on December 31.”

 Especially if donors make their biggest (or only!) charitable contribution of the year in December, they’ll be more likely to choose your organization if you let them give how they want to.
-Plus, diversifying your year-end fundraising strategy makes you more likely to reach your goal since you’ll have a stronger safety net in case of unexpected circumstances.
+Plus, diversifying your year-end fundraising strategy makes you more likely to reach your goal by providing backup revenue streams you can rely on in case unexpected shortfalls or expenses arise.

-We’ve broken down the best options for year-end giving based on the five major categories of nonprofit revenue to make budgeting and reporting easier for your team.
+Let’s look at some of the best options for year-end giving based on the five major categories of nonprofit revenue.

 Individual Donations